 Before going on stage, find a quiet space and start thinking about your songs and get in to character.
 Relax the shoulders, open the chest and let your breath flow through your body.
 Stand tall and in a confident way to tell your brain that you feel great.
 Smile and get the face moving.

 Imagine you are hosting a house party and that your audience are your guests and that your job is to give them a wonderful and happy experience.
 Many thanks to the wonderful Lou Beckerman for this tip!
 It's easy to think the world is out to get you and that everyone is a critique but with the exception of a few other competitive singers out there, most audience members just want some time off from their busy lives and a good time.

 Expect to feel uncomfortable and nervous during your first song or two.
 Allow yourself this much as you adjust to the experience of standing infront of the audience.
 Chances are the audience won't notice anything.

 If you do feel a panic or anxiety attack coming on during performance, don't run away from it but instead face it full on like a real fighter!
 It is an uncomfortable experience but it will pass so just stand tall, go with it and try to focus on what your song is about.
 A panic attack is a bit like a big wave.
 It seems scary as it approaches but soon washes over you.
 Having water on stage can also help with this.
 If you find you are getting hot flushes, just drink it away in-between songs.

 What ever happens to you on stage, it is never the end of the world.
-Famous singers all over the world are performing every day and cracking notes, feeling ill, running off stage, tripping over and a whole host of other things that come with regular performance and being human.
+Famous singers all over the world are performing every day and cracking notes, feeling ill, running off stage, tripping over, burping into the mic and a whole host of other things that come with regular performance and being human.
 The most important thing is to not let anything or anyone stop you performing or enjoying your singing.
 The more you perform, the easier and more enjoyable it gets, so just believe in yourself and remember that you have the power to spread a lot of happiness to others through your music.